mpv-player/mpv/DOCS/man/options.rst

         Specifies that this shader should be treated as a compute shader, with the block size bw and bh.
 The compute shader will be dispatched with however many blocks are necessary to completely tile over the output.
-        Within each block, there will bw tw*th threads, forming a single work group.
+        Within each block, there will be tw*th threads, forming a single work group.
 In other words: tw and th specify the work group size, which can be different from the block size.
 So for example, a compute shader with bw, bh = 32 and tw, th = 8 running on a 500x500 texture would dispatch